 Series | Manufacturing Perspective TOP

-From some of the already published examples, it can be seen that the mechanism of seismic control effectively reduces the shaking caused by earthquakes.
-Simply put, the mechanism of seismic control is a mechanism that converts the seismic energy applied to a building by seismic motion into heat energy and other energy, which is then absorbed to suppress shaking.
-How does it convert the seismic energy?
-It focuses on the speed of the vibration caused by the earthquake and uses dampers that work according to the speed.
-There are dampers that move viscous bodies such as oil, and those that use friction between steel materials.
-A special type of damper transfers the shaking of the building to a weight placed on the roof, and absorbs the seismic energy through the movement of the weight.
-Seismic isolation structures, which have expanded rapidly since the Southern Hyogo Prefecture earthquake, also have a large number of dampers that absorb vibration energy in addition to seismic isolation devices that reduce shaking, and effectively reduce shaking.
-From that point of view, seismic isolation structures can also be considered as seismic control in a broad sense.
-This seismic control prevents damage to ceilings and toppling furniture, and the after-shocks that occur in high-rise buildings subside in a relatively short time.
+Several published examples demonstrate that seismic control effectively reduce earthquake-induced shaking.
+Put simply, seismic control convert the seismic energy applied to a building by seismic motion into heat or other energy sources, absorbing it and damping the building's vibrations.
+The mechanism for converting seismic energy is based on the velocity of the vibrations caused by the earthquake, using dampers that respond to the velocity.
+Dampers include those that move viscous materials such as oil, and those that use friction between steel members.
+A more specialized system transfers the building's vibrations to weights placed on the roof, absorbing the seismic energy through their movement.
+Seismic isolation structures, which have expanded rapidly since the Great Hanshin-Awaji Earthquake, also effectively reduce shaking by employing numerous dampers that absorb vibration energy in addition to seismic isolation devices that cushion the vibrations.
+In this sense, seismic isolation structures can also be considered seismic control in a broad sense.
+This seismic control works to prevent damage to ceilings and furniture from falling over, and even after shaking occurs in high-rise buildings, it subsides relatively quickly.

 Dealing with earthquake motion by focusing on speed is the highest achievement of earthquake-resistant design technology at present.
 A wide variety of specific devices and their effective placement methods have been developed.
 Taking this a step further, a system is also being developed to efficiently generate electrical energy from vibration energy.
 Of course, in this case, the vibration energy being targeted is not the rare earthquake motion, but vibrations that are constantly present, such as wind and waves.